PhD Education Leadership Specialization

 - Dissertation Title: Putting Fit Together: How School Leaders Conceptualize “Fit” and Operationalize the Hiring Process to Attain It

-- Dissertation Chair: Dr. Seth Hunter & Dr. Samantha Viano
+- Dissertation Chairs: Dr. Seth Hunter & Dr. Samantha Viano

 - Employment on Graduation: Central Office, Fairfax County Public Schools